vruusmann/blog/_posts/2019-02-26-jpmml_evaluator_api_tracing_reporting_predictions.md

 ### Reporting PMML vendor extension

-After successfully designing and implementing the reporting Value API, the authors made a suggestion to Data Mining Group (DMG.org) that the PMML standard should incorporate similar functionality in the form of a ["report" result feature](http://mantis.dmg.org/view.php?id=184).
+After successfully designing and implementing the reporting Value API, the authors made a suggestion to Data Mining Group (DMG.org) that the PMML standard should incorporate similar functionality in the form of a [`report` result feature](http://mantis.dmg.org/view.php?id=184).
 Unfortunately, DMG.org decided against doing so, which leaves everything into the status of a vendor extension.

 A reporting `OutputField` element has the following attributes: